googleapis/google-cloud-python/packages/google-cloud-ndb/CONTRIBUTING.rst

 .. _Faster Pull Request Reviews: https://github.com/kubernetes/community/blob/master/contributors/guide/pull-requests.md#best-practices-for-faster-reviews

-.. contents:: Here are some guidelines for hacking on ``google-cloud-python``.
+.. contents:: Here are some guidelines for hacking on ``python-ndb``.

 ***************
 Adding Features
 ***************

-In order to add a feature to ``google-cloud-python``:
+In order to add a feature to ``python-ndb``:

 - The feature must be documented in both the API and narrative documentation (in ``docs/``).

-- The feature must work fully on the following CPython versions:  2.7, 3.4, 3.5, and 3.6 on both UNIX and Windows.
+- The feature must work fully on the following CPython versions:  3.6 and 3.7 on both UNIX and Windows.

 - The feature must not add unnecessary dependencies (where "unnecessary" is of course subjective, but new dependencies should